|MEETING PLACE:||Marrakech Menara Airport, Morocco|

 We recommend traveling as light as possible without compromising your preparation for inclement weather and cooler temperatures.
 Soft luggage or duffels are preferred versus hard suitcases, as they’re easier to load into our vehicles.
 Excess baggage can be a burden to you and to support personnel.
 On the international flight you are normally allowed two pieces of luggage, but please check your specific airline for current weight limitation—it changes from carrier to carrier.

 We recommend you take only what’s absolutely necessary.
 Keeping gear to a minimum ensures it will fit into the waterproof bag we supply for the river and reduces unnecessary packing and unpacking in camp.
 You will be given your waterproof bag at the pre-trip meeting in Marrakech.
 Your travel luggage, with any items that you don’t need on the river including valuables, will be taken to the Hotel Widiane to be kept secure and returned to you immediately after you get off the river.

-Morocco is safe for traveling, but still there is no point in carrying lots of valuables.
+Morocco is safe for travelling, but still there is no point in carrying lots of valuables.
 Avoid carrying large sums of money on your person or in one place.
 Be mindful of beggars or others who may be attempting to distract your attention—our destination does not exclude pickpockets.
 Keep purses and bags closed and avoid placing valuables in purses and bags.
 Items placed on the chair next to you, hung on the coat rack, or placed on the back of a chair are more easily stolen or pilfered.

 Regrettably, tourists are among the most easily targeted, so please exercise some caution.
 We also recommend that you check your personal insurance policy before traveling to ensure that you are covered for theft and loss while traveling.
 As a safety precaution, do not travel with excessive amounts of cash or jewelry if it is not necessary.
 We recommend that you leave your valuables at home.